-Teva UK Limited and Norton Healthcare Limited employed 465 and 508 people, respectively, as at 31 December 2021.
-Teva NI Limited employed 94 people as at 31 December 2021. compliance with all applicable laws, regulations and other requirements designed to protect human rights is fundamental to our corporate well-being and that by striving for excellence in this area, we also protect, enhance and create value for our organization.
+3 Teva UK Limited and Norton Healthcare Limited employed 424 and 567 people, respectively, as at 31 December 2022.
+Teva NI Limited employed 89 people as at 31 December 2022.

 As part of our commitment to preventing acts of slavery and human trafficking from occurring within both our business and our supply chain and conducting our business with honesty and integrity, we expect the same high ethical standards from our suppliers.